vekp/bilingual-bee/README.md

 ## Current status
 Bilingual Bee is a work in progress.
 It is a Python web app, built on the Django framework.
-It currently uses an SQLite database, but there are plans to migrate to a MySQL database in the future.
+It currently uses an SQLite database, but I plan to migrate to a PostGres database in the future.

+The HTML/CSS frontend will also be supplemented with JavaScript and React in the near future.